Saturday, 19 April 2025

 Every time I speak on the phone with my folks, they proudly mention witty sayings from our folklore.
 I often laugh.
 But mostly, my heart fills with pride, for these sayings come to serve me as attire, masking reality when it seems to stubbornly display itself as ugly and unjust.

-Don’t you worry, there will be warm in the summer.
+Don’t you worry, it will be warm in the summer.

 I wait.
 And I hope, since my folks always taught us to be optimistic.